 We are a leading gene editing company focused on the development of CRISPR/Cas9-based therapeutics.
 CRISPR/Cas9 is a revolutionary gene editing technology that allows for precise, directed changes to genomic DNA.
-The application of CRISPR/Cas9 for gene editing was co-invented by one of our scientific founders, Dr. Emmanuelle Charpentier, who, along with her collaborators, published work elucidating how CRISPR/Cas9, a naturally occurring viral defense mechanism found in bacteria, can be adapted for use in gene editing.
-We are applying this technology to potentially treat a broad set of rare and common diseases by disrupting, correcting or regulating the genes related to such diseases.
-We believe that our scientific expertise, together with our approach, may enable an entirely new class of highly active and potentially curative therapies for patients for whom current biopharmaceutical approaches have had limited success.
+The application of CRISPR/Cas9 for gene editing was co-invented by one of our scientific founders, Dr. Emmanuelle Charpentier.
+Dr. Charpentier and her collaborators published work elucidating how CRISPR/Cas9, a naturally occurring viral defense mechanism found in bacteria, can be adapted for use in gene editing.
+We are applying this technology to potentially treat a broad set of rare and common diseases.
+We believe that our scientific expertise, together with our gene editing approach, may enable an entirely new class of highly active and potentially curative therapies for patients, including those for whom current biopharmaceutical approaches have had limited success.

-We have established a portfolio of therapeutic programs across a broad range of disease areas including hemoglobinopathies, oncology, regenerative medicine and rare diseases.
+We have established a portfolio of therapeutic programs in a broad range of disease areas across four core franchises: hemoglobinopathies, immuno-oncology, regenerative medicine and in vivo approaches.
+Our most advanced programs target the genetically defined diseases transfusion-dependent beta thalassemia, or TDT, and severe sickle cell disease, or SCD, two hemoglobinopathies with high unmet medical need.
+We are also progressing several gene-edited allogeneic cell therapy programs, including allogeneic chimeric antigen receptor T cell, or CAR T, candidates for the treatment of hematological and solid tumor cancers, and investigational, allogeneic, gene-edited, immune-evasive, stem cell-derived therapies for the treatment of type 1 diabetes, or T1D.
+In addition, we are advancing multiple programs leveraging in vivo editing approaches, initially for the treatment and prevention of cardiovascular disease.

+Hemoglobinopathies
-Our lead product candidate, CTX001, is an investigational, autologous, gene-edited hematopoietic stem cell therapy that is being evaluated for the treatment of transfusion-dependent beta thalassemia, or TDT, and severe sickle cell disease, or SCD.
-CTX001 is being developed under a joint development and commercialization agreement between us and Vertex.

-We and Vertex are investigating CTX001 in ongoing Phase 3 open-label clinical trials that are designed to assess the safety and efficacy of a single dose of CTX001 in patients ages 12 to 35 with TDT (CLIMB THAL-111) or SCD (CLIMB SCD-121), respectively.
-The first two patients in each trial were treated sequentially and, following data from the initial two patients indicating successful engraftment and an acceptable safety profile, the corresponding trial opened for concurrent dosing.
-CLIMB THAL-111 and CLIMB SCD-121 are designed to follow patients for approximately two years after infusion.
-Each patient will be asked to participate in a long-term, open-label follow-up trial, CLIMB-131, to evaluate the safety and efficacy of CTX001 in patients who received CTX001.
-CLIMB-131 is designed to follow participants for up to 15 years after CTX001 infusion.
-Enrollment is complete for both CLIMB THAL-111 and CLIMB SCD-121.

-In the second quarter of 2021, at the European Hematology Association Congress, we presented updated clinical data from the first fifteen patients with TDT and first seven patients with SCD treated with CTX001 who had reached at least three months of follow-up after CTX001 dosing.
+Our lead product candidate, exa-cel, is an investigational, autologous, ex vivo CRISPR gene-edited hematopoietic stem cell therapy that is being evaluated for the treatment of TDT and SCD.
+Exa-cel is being developed under a joint development and commercialization agreement between us and Vertex Pharmaceuticals Incorporated and certain of its subsidiaries, or Vertex.
+We and Vertex are investigating exa-cel in two ongoing Phase 1/2/3 open-label clinical trials that are designed to assess the safety and efficacy of a single dose of exa-cel in patients ages 12 to 35 with TDT (CLIMB-111) or SCD (CLIMB-121), respectively.
+Enrollment is complete for both CLIMB-111 and CLIMB-121.
+We and Vertex have also initiated two additional Phase 3 open-label clinical trials of exa-cel in pediatric patients with TDT (CLIMB-141) and SCD (CLIMB-151).
+Patients who received exa-cel in CLIMB-111, CLIMB-121, CLIMB-141 or CLIMB-151 will be asked to participate in a long-term, open-label follow-up trial, CLIMB-131, to evaluate the safety and efficacy of exa-cel.
+CLIMB-131 is designed to follow participants for up to 15 years after exa-cel infusion.
+In the second and fourth quarters of 2022, at the European Hematology Association Congress and American Society of Hematology Annual Meeting, respectively, we presented updated clinical data from CLIMB-111 and CLIMB-121 for 44 patients with TDT and 31 patients with SCD treated with exa-cel.